Frequently Asked Questions

 A All our cruise routes are rich in wildlife and it varies enormously as to how much is seen.
 We do not offer guided wildlife walks and our crews are not experts, but they are knowledgeable.
 Guests may get very close to nesting birds on certain cruises at certain times of the year.
 Dolphins and porpoises are frequently seen and on the coast, you may glimpse otters and red squirrels.
 A wide range of bird species are always easily spotted.
 We carry binoculars on board but recommend you bring your own, if you are keen.

-A Children aged under 12 are not allowed on board, except for whole boat group charter, where children are welcome.
+A Children aged under 12 are not allowed on board, except when a private charter booking, where children are welcome.